-- (a) New commercial structures, industrial structures, or non-recreational public structures which are not water-dependent, water-oriented or water-related; - (b) Disposal of litter and refuse; and - (c) The taking of sand for other than cultural usage, and mining of gravel and extraction of minerals, oil and gas, or other extractive uses.
+- (a) New commercial structures, industrial structures, or non-recreational public structures which are water-dependent, water-oriented water-related: - Disposal of litter and refuse; and - The taking of sand for other than cultural usage. and mining of gravel and extraction of minerals, oil and gas, or other extractive uses.